 Or, you could just use it for your own site…

-Either way, you now have access to tools that can help you, and you’re in a much better spot than you would have been if you were to have purchased a liability with no safety net in place.
+Either way, you now have access to tools that can help you, and you’re in a much better spot than you would have been if you were to have made a purchase with no safety net in place.

 In this example you would even have an extra $25 per month, which easily pays for your website, and you’ll have a few dollars left over to buy more assets!

-THAT’S the difference between assets and liabilities, and you NEED to understand this stuff if you want to run a successful business, or even if you’re an employee.
+THAT’S the difference between income producing assets and expenses, and you NEED to understand this stuff if you want to run a successful business, or even if you’re an employee.

 It’s very important to keep this difference in mind when you make decisions, especially major purchases, because those are the ones that will REALLY cripple you financially, although even the small expenses, like a $99 SEO tool, add up.